crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 ### Step 7.
 (Custom Message) Send AdvanceEpoch for Reward Distribution

-To simulate reward distribution for this demo, we have this custom transaction message `AdvanceEpoch` that can be enabled when you build the binary `farmingd` with `make install-testing` command.
-When you send `AdvanceEpoch` message to the network, it increases epoch by day 1.
+To simulate reward distribution for this demo, enable a custom transaction message `AdvanceEpoch` when you build the binary `farmingd` with the `make install-testing` command.

+When you send the `AdvanceEpoch` message to the network, it increases epoch by day 1.

-In this step, you might wonder why we need to increase 2 epochs by sending two transactions to the network.
-The reaon for that is because it is for the fairness of distribution.
-There is a global parameter called `next_epoch_days` that can be updated through a param change governance proposal.
+In this step, you might wonder why you need to increase 2 epochs by sending two transactions to the network.
+The reason is to ensure fairness of distribution.
+The global parameter called `next_epoch_days` can be updated through a param change governance proposal.
 If the value of `next_epoch_days` is changed, it can lead to an edge case.
 Let's say `next_epoch_days` is 7 and it is changed to 1 although it hasn't proceeded up to 7 days before it is changed.
-Therefore, we use an internal state called `current_epoch_days` that is used to process staking and reward distribution in an end blocker.
-This is technical decision that is made by the Gravity DEX team.
-To understand more about this, feel free to jump right into [the code](https://github.com/tendermint/farming/blob/main/x/farming/abci.go#L13).
+Therefore, the internal state `current_epoch_days` is used to process staking and reward distribution in an end blocker.
+This technical decision has been made by the Gravity DEX team.
+To understand more about this decision, feel free to jump right into [the code](https://github.com/tendermint/farming/blob/main/x/farming/abci.go#L13).

 ```bash
 # Increase epoch by 1